About the Text

 for more information.

-See the following pages for color photographs of many of the areas shown in this tour:
+See the following pages for photographs of areas shown in this tour:

 These websites may be useful in exploring the route covered in this exhibit.
-They are listed in genearl tour route order.
+They are listed in general tour route order.

 The companion tour: